ElectricalGang

 Applications of Bimetallic Thermometer:

-Applications of Bimetallic Thermometer are as follows:
+Applications of Bimetallic Thermometers are as follows:

 • This is especially true of control devices.